Animotion: Reformation (2001–present)

-Several of the original members reunited on February 8, 2001, in response to a request from Alex Hart and 94.7 NRK Radio Station in Portland, Oregon, performing for a sold-out crowd.
+Several of the original members reunited on February 8, 2001, in response to a request from Alex Hart and radio station KNRK in Portland, Oregon, performing for a sold-out crowd.
 Plane, Wadhams, Kirkpatrick, and Smith have continued to perform as Animotion since this time; with drummer Kevin Rankin joining them in 2002, and Bill's son Chris Wadhams joining as bass player in 2011.
 Don Kirkpatrick also plays in Rod Stewart's band.
-When he is unavailable, Portland, Oregon guitarist Kevin Hahn deputizes in the position.
+When he is unavailable, Portland, Oregon guitarist Kevin Hahn serves in the position.
 They have performed many shows with A Flock of Seagulls, Wang Chung, Berlin and the Motels in recent years.

 In the summer of 2005, Ottavio made a guest appearance alongside Plane and Wadhams who appeared as Animotion in the American version of the TV show Hit Me Baby One More Time, performing their hit "Obsession" and a cover of Dirty Vegas' "Days Go By".

 In 2014, Wadhams heard a remix of "Obsession" by a Colorado DJ named Joman.
 After reaching out to the DJ, Joman offered to remix new material from the band.
 Wadhams sent a recording of "Raise" and the remixed product was used to obtain a record deal with Invisible Hands Music in London.
 After 26 years, the band—featuring core members Plane, Wadhams, Kirkpatrick, and Smith—released a new album entitled Raise, which was released in 2016 in the UK and a month later on January 20, 2017 (as Raise Your Expectations) in the US.
 Joman's rendition of "Raise" along with Animotion's classic "Let Him Go" are featured on the album.
 A music video, directed by producer Chuck Kentis' son Noah, was made for the song "Last Time"; it features a mix of live-action and animated elements.
 The album cover was created by Jay Vigon, who created Animotion's original logo and the logo for Prince's film Purple Rain.

 The band's original drummer, David "Frenchy" O'Brien (born May 23, 1947, in Worcester, Massachusetts), died on January 13, 2019, at age 71.

 In January 2023, a US show was announced: the band played at the Cruel World Festival in Pasadena, California on May 20, 2023.